IGEE-IHVI/.github/README.md

 3. Enable modeling of the relationships between heat, environmental and social-economic factors.

-# Need more information and appilication link ?
+# Need more information and access to iGEE and iHVI ?

 [iHVI app] (https://github.com/IGEE-IHVI/iHVI-app)